quantavil/obsidian/Testing/Selenium MCQ.md

 9. The ___ collection object is used to store unique values of strings in a variable

 ```html
 set<String>
 ```

-10. When there are 2 identical  link objects on the webpage, which one of them is clicked and returned when link-text or partial text is used to locate them?

-Neither of them.
-Selenium will throw an error as two similar objects are there.

-Clicks on the first match as per the HTML source code and ignores the next.

-Clicks on both the matching links one after another, in the order they occur in the HTML source code.

-Clicks on the final match as per the HTML source code and ignores the next.

 11. Which of the following exceptions is not ideal to be handled(ignore) via FluentWait?
 	*TimeoutException*